petereon/battleship/NOTES.md

 Driver: G
 Navigator: Petko

-- 🚧 Implement the unit tests for the UAT 6.1
+- ✅ Implement the unit tests for the UAT 6.1
+- ✅ commit
+- ✅ Implement the BDD tests for the UAT 6.2
+- ✅ commit

+## 38th Pomodoro

+Driver: Petko
+Navigator: G

+- ✅ Implement the unit tests for UAT 6.2
-- ⚠ commit
+- ✅ commit